3mdeb/news-and-ideas/blog/content/post/2020-12-04-HRMS-Sentrifugo.md

 Currently, we are implementing the [Sentrifugo](http://www.sentrifugo.com/) solution.
-It is an open source tool, perfectly suited for small and medium-sized companies and gives the administrator total control over all available resources.
+It is an open source tool, perfectly suited for small and medium-sized companies that gives the administrator total control over all available resources.

 ##### Here are a few of the many features we've found useful: